AiursoftWeb/Infrastructures/Readme.md

 Aiursoft Infrastructures provides a central platform for an entire enterprise.
 So the enterprise can focus on business app development.

 The enterprise can deploy their own dedicated instance of Aiursoft Infrastructures and build their apps with it.

+## Example apps

+There is an example app based on Aiursoft Infrastructures.
+It is [Kahla](https://www.kahla.app).

 ## Features